intergo/sms.to-laravel-lumen/README.md

 ## Requirements

-This package requires Laravel 5.7 or higher (or Lumen 5) and you need to have a working [SMS.to](https://sms.to) account with sufficient balance.
+This package requires Laravel 5.7 or higher and you need to have a working [SMS.to](https://sms.to) account with sufficient balance.

 ## Installation